bauripalash/article-archive/tech/2018-07-15-Build-URL-Shortener-With-HTML-JS.md

 }
 ```

-in `geturl` function we first store the value of the input box in `url` variable.
-Then we check if url protocols are ok or not and if the protocol doesn't start with `http://` , `https://` or `ftp://` we add `http://` at the beginning of the url then return the url.
+in `geturl` function we first store the value of the input box in `URL` variable.
+Then we check if URL protocols are ok or not and if the protocol doesn't start with `http://` , `https://` or `ftp://` we add `http://` at the beginning of the URL then return the URL.

 Now we will need another function to change the hash in the location bar, let's create